harridw/Course-5-Storm-Data/Storm_Data.md

 EXCESSIVE HEAT remains the greatest hazard to population health, as defined by number of fatalities, for the event type between 1990 - 2011.

+This table lists comparison of fatalities for each event type:
+1. Compares Total Fatalities inclusive of outlier, before adjustment  [TTL_INIT]
+2. Total Fatalities with outliers adjusted to mean  [TTL_ADJ], in descending order

 ```r
 fatality.adj <- merge(fatality.mean, fatality.max, by = "EVENT_TYPE")